pronovic/apologies/DEVELOPER.md

 ##### Shell Environment

-For this to work, it's important that tools like `poetry` are on the system path used by PyCharm.
+For this to work, it's important that tools like `uv` are on the system path used by PyCharm.
 On Linux, depending on how you start PyCharm, your normal shell environment may or may not be inherited.
 For instance, I had to adjust the target of my LXDE desktop shortcut to be the script below, which